How to host a white elephant party that’s (actually) fun

 The idea of a white elephant party is fairly simple.
 Each person brings one wrapped gift without an intended recipient—and all other guests exchange these gifts at random (while following the rules of the game, of course—keep reading).

 You might be wondering how this gift-passing game came about—and where the term white elephant comes in.
 The white elephant gift exchange—also called the Yankee Swap or the Dirty Santa Swap—began in the early 1900s.
 Not so unlike today, party guests were instructed to wrap items from around their house that they could not find any use for but didn’t want to throw away.
-Though these days, if you bring an old ironing board, your fellow guests may never let you live it down.
+These days, if you bring an old ironing board, your fellow guests may never let you live it down.

 Overhead photograph of gifts on red background.Image via Pexels.